moneyforward/insdog/src/site/markdown/4-Design/Architecture.md

     SUT-prod -.-> testRail
     SUT-prod -.-> ghPackages
     SUT-prod -.-> backstage
-    gha -.-> autotest-ca-ghsh
+    gha -.-> insdog-ghsh
 ```

-**autotest-ca** is designed to be able to run both on laptop computers and GitHub Self-hosted Server transparently.
+**InsDog** is designed to be able to run both on laptop computers and GitHub Self-hosted Server transparently.
 Its tests are designed to be able to target known execution environments.
 Differences between environments are abstracted by a mechanism called **Profile**.
-Every component in **autotest-ca** should be designed to be able to run against known execution environments, such as "production", "staging", or "idev", by specifying a profile as a runtime parameter value passed to the CLI, without any single line change in the code.
+Every component in **InsDog** should be designed to be able to run against known execution environments, such as "production", "staging", or "idev", by specifying a profile as a runtime parameter value passed to the CLI, without any single line change in the code.

-Thus, every component of **autotest-ca** is meant to be testable.
+Thus, every component of **InsDog** is meant to be testable.

 More detail can be found in [Component Interactions](ComponentInteractions.md)